[I read this book in its three sections, writing about each one before reading the next.]

 And free him from his own thoughts, of course, the worst torture of all.
 I can’t remember whether the narrative makes this explicit, but there’s little else in this relentlessly downbeat final section.
 Having to live every day with the knowledge that whatever the pressures, he should have managed better—or, almost as bad, he imagines what his life would have been without those pressures in the first place.
 All those unwritten operas leave him almost with a sense of bereavement.
 He’s still writing, of course, but if he wasn’t free in the days of Stalin, nor is he now.
 The Corncob is a philistine, and the people who are really in charge—this is before his own unlooked-for elevation to the top job—make sure he can never write freely.
 Lady Macbeth of Mtinsk, which had come up for re-evaluation after revisions, is given the thumbs-down for no discernible reason.
 But it’s clear from the pseudo-musicological turn taken during the meeting that the dead hand of the old guard is as active as ever.

 There are other things too although, having finished reading the book a couple of days ago, I’m already struggling to remember what they might be.
 His own privileges, like the chauffeur-driven car he’s riding in in Part 3’s framing device and the dacha, the travelling rights, the… etc. There are a second marriage, a failure, and a third, which seems to suit them both.
 And, thank the lord—or whoever a man like Shostakovich might thank for such a thing—he’s had two heart attacks and can feel another one coming on.
 He knows because the effect of the functioning-alcoholic levels of vodka that he drinks is subtly altered.
 It won’t be long now, he thinks.
-And as for this reader, I won’t have to wait.
+And as for this reader, I won’t have to wait any time at all.
 I’m done.